Seven Gables Theatre in flames in Seattle’s U District

 Firefighters responded to the landmark Seattle movie house shortly before noon.

-The Seattle Fire Department said on social media that smoke and flames were visible on the second floor of the vacant building.
+The Seattle Fire Department said on social media that firefighters arriving at the scene saw smoke and flames coming from the second floor of the vacant building.
+A plume of black smoke was visible miles away.

 Firefighters took defensive positions and were pouring water on the building from the exterior.
+Shortly before 1 p.m., the fire continued to burn and the fire department called for additional resources.
+No injuries were reported.

+The Gables, a former American Legion hall built in 1925 that began showing movies in 1976, closed in 2017.
+It was operated by art-house cinema owner Landmark Theatres until the chain was sold in 2018 to Cohen Media Group.

+The building at the corner of Northeast 50th Street and Roosevelt Way Northeast was itself designated a landmark in 2017.

 This story will be updated.